 When my team and I were making my first short film BROKEN we really wanted to have functional and professional-looking guns for the project.
-Obviously, we weren't going to use real guns and getting our hands on working prop guns was too cost prohibited.
+Obviously, we weren’t going to use real guns and getting our hands on working prop guns was too cost prohibited.
 We also wanted to make sure that everyone on-set was safe and that was our main priority.

-After doing a ton of research we discovered Airsoft Guns or “Air Guns”(our killer prop guns).
+After doing a ton of research we discovered Airsoft Guns or “Air Guns”(our prop guns).
 These are basically jacked up BB guns.
 They range in price from $12-$50 for good looking plastic replica pistols (excellent for wide shots) $20-$95 for metal replica pistols with realistic blowback (great for close-ups).

 Where to Find the Guns?

-We even asked the local reseller if he had any broken guns in the back.
+We even asked the local reseller if he had any broken Airsoft guns in the back.
 He gave most of them to us for FREE and charged $5-$10 for $100 pistols.
-They didn't work but they look great on camera.
+They didn’t work but they look great on camera.

 Click on any of the links below to get some examples of Airsoft weapons.